Bad Faith Insurance Practices

 Consult an Attorney

 The interplay between regulatory violations, statutory violations, breach of contract, and bad faith is legally complex.
 Which violations support which claims, which are independently actionable, and which result in recoverable damages depends on the specific facts of your case.
 An attorney experienced in California insurance bad faith litigation can evaluate your situation, identify the strongest claims available, and determine what damages may be recoverable.
 Do not attempt to navigate these distinctions on your own.
+Only an attorney can provide legal advice.

 The Role of a Public Adjuster in Documenting Bad Behavior